Effects of operator nonlocality on closures for multicomponent reactive flows based on dispersion analysis: The turbulent problem

-We have thus far written a Fourier space operator, but we must translate it into physical space to draw conclusions about its utility.
-We start by noting that each $ik$ term represents a spatial derivative, while each $i\omega$ denotes a time derivative.
-Now we can use the notation of $D^0$ and $l$, an eddy mixing length, from \cite{shirian_2020} to transform our operator derived from a laminar context into one suited for a fully turbulent flow.
+We have thus far written an operator that works in Fourier space, but we must translate it into physical space to draw conclusions about its utility.
+We start by noting that each $ik$ term represents a spatial derivative, while each $i\omega$ denotes a temporal derivative.
+Now we can use the notation of $D^0$ and $l$, an eddy mixing length, from \cite{shirian_2022} to transform our operator derived from a laminar context into one suited for a fully turbulent flow.
 Such an operator for the linear reaction problem is given by

 where $\mathcal{I}$ represents an identity operator and which assumes that $Z = A_L$ only, as described in the previous section.
 We are concerned with the steady-state limit only here, and at the high $Pe$ limit, where we can neglect all terms in $Z$ except this scalar reaction coefficient.